Chapter 4

 He seemed suddenly unsure and asked, “With their tusks?”

-Eku knelt to the ground to trace his fingers around a two-hoof print the same shape as a bushpig of the southern shore, but larger.
+Eku took a quick step and knelt to the ground, tracing his fingers around a two-hoof print, the same shape as a bushpig from the southern shore, but larger.

 Much larger.

-Bent his head and stuck his nose in the print and inhaled the scent of hoof musk—also different from the bushpigs he was familiar with.
+Bent his head to stick his nose in the print and inhaled the scent of hoof musk—also different from the bushpigs he was familiar with.

-Noted tufts of fur with a hint of red and quickly stood, looking at Kolo with concern.
+Saw tufts of red fur stuck to the fresh soil and quickly stood, looking at Kolo with concern.

 Bushpigs were small and ran from humans, who liked to eat them.